n0rmz/ripple-dev-portal/API.md

 # INTRODUCTION #

+`ripple-rest : v1.0`

 ## Ripple-REST API ##

 The `ripple-rest` API makes it easy to access the Ripple system via a RESTful web interface.
 In this section, we will cover the concepts you need to understand, and get you started accessing the API and learning how to use it.

-While there are different APIs that you can use, for example by accessing the `rippled` server directly via a web socket, this documentation focuses on the `ripple-rest` API as this is the high-level API recommended for working with the Ripple system.
+While there are other API's to use with Ripple (i.e. Accessing the `rippled` server directly via a web socket), this documentation is meant only for the `ripple-rest` API as this is the high-level API recommended for working with Ripple and some of the endpoints provide abstractions to make it much easier to use than the traditional websocket API's.

-`ripple-rest` version documented: 1.0

-Older versions of the documentation will archived <a href="https://github.com/ripple/ripple-dev-portal/archive" target="_blank">here</a>.
+Older versions of the `ripple-rest` documentation will archived <a href="https://github.com/ripple/ripple-dev-portal/archive" target="_blank">here</a>.

 ## Available API Routes ##